 The Ethics Committee of The Pet Professional Guild Australia consists of a Committee Chair and three other individuals made up of any combination of PPGA Steering Committee members, other PPGA members and impartial professionals as may be designated from time to time.
 The key role of the Ethics Committee is to investigate all reported ethics violations.

 - Membership qualification inquiries and

 A membership qualification inquiry is initiated based on preliminary evidence submitted in a complaint that indicates that a PPGA member may in fact not qualify for membership based on PPGA's 'non-negotiable' code of conduct and minimum membership criteria.
-In the case of a Membership Qualification inquiry, the committee refers the complaint to PPGA's membership manager to re-vet the PPGA member.
+In the case of a membership qualification inquiry, the committee refers the complaint to PPGA's Membership Manager for review.

 A review of alleged unethical conduct is initiated by a complainant to the Ethics Committee and in the opinion of the Ethics Committee Chair the alleged unethical conduct concerns violations of PPGA's professional ethics.

 How To Report an Ethics Violation:

 Reports of alleged membership violations will be handled according to this process.
 Complaints must be limited to alleged violations of the Guild’s, vision, mission, pledge, key values and professional ethics, collectively referred to as The Guiding Principles.
 The responsibility for the investigation of alleged membership violations is designated to the Chair and committee members of the Ethics Committee.

 - Complaints must be made in a timely fashion; allegations of violations occurring more than thirty (30) days prior will be considered only under special circumstance as determined by the Ethics Committee.